yzy1996/Awesome-Learn-3D-From-2D/3D-Aware-Generation/README.md

 > **Problem settings:**

+shape (grey entity) and appearance (colorful texture)

+> 乐高这种是内部也有颜色，而一般的材料我们都是通过刷漆的方式

+Given an unstructured image collection within a category (e.g., face), the goal of 3D-aware image generation is to learn a model that generates photo-realistic, high-resolution images while enabling explicit control of the viewpoint.
+To this end, the model typically consists of 1) a learned neural fields as a 3D object generator, 2) a deterministic neural renderer projecting 3D object into 2D images, and 3) a learned 2D discriminator for distinguishing between real and generated data.

+Let $G_{\theta}$ denotes the 3D generator parameterized by $\theta$ and conditioned on a latent code $z \sim \mathcal{N}(\mathbf{0} , \mathbf{I})$.
+Different latent code $z$ determine different 3D objects with shape and appearance.

+Rather than directly map $z$ to the image like GAN's generator, this 3D generator store the certain quantity (e.g. occupancy) of the object and then query the coordinate to obtain it.

 Given unstructured 2D image collections, 3D-aware image generation methods aim to learn a generative model that can explicitly control the camera viewpoint of the generated content.
 The generator G which takes a random noise $z$ and a camera pose $\theta$ as input, and outputs an image $I$ under pose $\theta$:

 <div align=center><img width="300" src="https://raw.githubusercontent.com/yzy1996/Image-Hosting/master/mylatex20220419_011353.svg"/></div>

 **The goal is to** achieve parametric control and photo-realistic synthesis.